The Eternal City – Rome, Italy

 Today, we toured

 The Eternal City.
-I love Rome!
+I love

 I was surrounded by archeological and artistic treasures of centuries past –